Hurdles and challenges of urbanization: Key areas for sustainable urban development – Image: Xpert.Digital

 🌳 Environmental and health aspects

-The densification of urban spaces has significant impacts on the environment and the health of city residents.
+The densification of urban areas has significant impacts on the environment and the health of city residents.

 Air pollution and climate change

 Cities are responsible for a large proportion of global CO2 emissions.
-Improving air quality and reducing the ecological footprint are therefore central tasks of urban development.
+Improving air quality and reducing the ecological footprint are therefore key tasks of urban development.
 Measures include:

 Urban heat islands

-The phenomenon of urban heat islands, in which cities are significantly warmer than the surrounding area, is increasing due to densification and climate change.
-This can lead to health problems, especially in the elderly and children.
+The phenomenon of urban heat islands, where cities are significantly warmer than the surrounding countryside, is exacerbated by urban densification and climate change.
+This can lead to health problems, especially for older people and children.
 Countermeasures include:

 Mental health and quality of life

-The densification and often hectic lifestyles in cities can have a negative impact on mental health.
-Creating recreational spaces, promoting community activities and providing green spaces are important aspects of improving the quality of life in cities.
+Urban density and the often hectic lifestyle can negatively impact mental health.
+Creating recreational spaces, promoting community activities, and providing green spaces are important aspects of improving the quality of life in cities.

 🏛️ Social challenges